neuefische/web-exercises/sessions/js-loops/forin-select-nav_solution/README.md

-# For...in Loop and Select Navigation
+# JS Loops: Select and Navigation Bar

 We can use loops for creating HTML elements.
-In this challenge, the website needs a select input with language options and a navigation bar.
-Let's do this with the help of `for...in`!
+In this challenge, the goal is to generate a dropdown menu with language options and a navigation bar, using a `for...in` loop!

 ## Task

 ### Part 1: Creating a Select Input

-Looking at the `./js/index.js` , there is a `languages` object with some key-value pairs.
-Additionally, a `select` element with the name "languages" is created and appended to the main element.
+In `./js/index.js`, you’ll find a `languages` object with key-value pairs.
+A `select` element with the name “languages” has also been created and appended to the `main` element.

-Iterate through the `languages` object using `for...in` and add the `option` elements for this dropdown menu.
+Use a `for...in` loop to iterate over the `languages` object and add `option` elements to the dropdown menu.

-The following hints may guide you:
+Hints:

-- Create one `option` element for each entry in `languages`.
+- Create an `option` element for each entry in `languages`.
-- For each option, set its `value` and `textContent` to the value of each entry in `languages`.
-You will need bracket notation, e.g. `languages[myIteratorName]`.
+- Set each option's `value` and `textContent` to the value from `languages`, using bracket notation (e.g. `languages[myIteratorName]`).
-- Don't forget to append each option!
+- Remember to append each `option` to the `select` element!

 ### Part 2: Creating a Navigation Bar

-Before we create a navigation bar, let's have a look what's already there in `./js/index.js` :
+Before building the navigation bar, let’s see what’s provided in `./js/index.js`:

-- There is a `nav` object with the keys "home", "about", and "contact".
+- A `nav` object with keys ("home", "about", and "contact") is available.
-- Each value is an object containing an "href" and "text" key and a string value.
+- Each key's value is an object with `href` and `text` properties.
-- A `nav` and `ul` element is created and appended to the `main` element.
+- `nav` and `ul` elements have already been created and appended to the `main` element.

-Your task is to fill this list with list items and anchor tags; as content, use the `nav` object which you can access with a `for...in` loop.
+Your task is to fill this list with list items containing anchor tags.
+Use the `nav` object in a `for...in` loop.

-Use the following hints as a guideline:
+Guidelines:

 - Write a `for...in` loop for the `nav` object.
-- In each iteration,
+- In each iteration:
-  - create a list item and an anchor tag
+  - Create a list item and an anchor tag.
-  - set the anchor tag's `href` and `textContent` properties to the relevant values of the `nav` object; you want to use bracket notation with your iterator variable
+  - Set the anchor's `href` and `textContent` properties using values from the `nav` object, accessed via bracket notation and the iterator variable.
-  - append your created items accordingly.

-Please switch to the `./js/index.js` file and be a navigator!
+  - Append the list item and anchor tag to their respective parent elements.

+Switch to `./js/index.js` to begin!

 ## Development

-### Local Development

 To work locally, please install the dependencies using `npm i` first.